JayCuthrell/fudge-org-eleventy-excellent/src/posts/genai-june.md

 ### GenAI Hype

 What's different this month and this week is the pace of publishing.
-For example, consider that I wrong [Tech Journalism (2012)](/archive/tech-journalism) when the demarcations of VC deal flow and tech blogs were muddy at best.
+For example, consider that I wrote [Tech Journalism (2012)](/archive/tech-journalism) when the demarcations of VC deal flow and tech blogs were muddy at best.

 As for [hype](/topics/hype/), we've been here already.
 The hype is not a new thing.